Confidence-Calibrated Face and Kinship Verification: Experiments

-Fig. 4 plots the cosine similarity distribution for different models with InfoNCE loss before and after calibration on the FIW dataset.
-We observe that the similarity before calibration is distributed over a smaller interval, leading to poor calibration, whereas the similarity after calibration is distributed uniformly over different similarity levels.
+Fig. \ref{Fig4} plots the cosine similarity distribution for different models with InfoNCE loss \cite{chen2020simple} before and after calibration on the FIW dataset \cite{robinson2016families}.
+We observe that the similarity before calibration is condensed within a smaller interval, leading to suboptimal calibration, whereas the similarity after calibration is distributed uniformly across different similarity levels.

-Fig. 5 is the accuracy-confidence plots of different models with Triplet loss and Softmax loss on the FIW dataset before and after calibration.
-The plots also show how well the predictive confidence is calibrated via angular scaling on all models, where perfect calibration corresponds to the line $y=x$.
-We can see that our ASC is able to obtain the well-calibrated predictions, as the recalibrated confidence correctly reflects the prediction accuracy.
+Fig. \ref{Fig5} presents accuracy-confidence plots corresponding to different models with Triplet loss \cite{schroff2015facenet} and Softmax loss \cite{taigman2014deepface} on the FIW dataset \cite{robinson2016families} before and after calibration.
+The plots underscore the proficiency of the prediction confidence calibration via ASC applied to all models, where ideal calibration aligns with the line $y=x$.
+Evidently, our ASC proves effective in achieving well-calibrated predictions, as the recalibrated confidence accurately mirrors the prediction accuracy.

-Table III summarizes the average verification accuracy, average confidence before and after calibration of different models on three sub-groups of FIW.
-It can be seen that the confidence before calibration is significantly lower or higher than the actual verification accuracy, while the recalibrated confidence well matches the true accuracy of the model.
+Table \ref{tab:table3} summarizes the average verification accuracy, average confidence before and after calibration of different models on three sub-groups of FIW \cite{robinson2016families}.
+It can be seen that the confidence before calibration is significantly lower or higher than the actual verification accuracy, while the recalibrated confidence aligns more closely with the ground truth.
 Therefore, verification models calibrated by ASC can provide a reliable confidence estimation to support decision-making in face and kinship verification systems.